 A New Path

-Certified Veterinary Acupuncturist at the Chi Institute of Traditional Chinese Medicine, affiliate of University of Florida
+Certified Veterinary Acupuncturist at the Chi Institute of Traditional Chinese Medicine, an affiliate of the University of Florida

 Often the best approach to treatment is a combination of both Western and Eastern medicine.
-In some situations, using a combination of drugs, surgery, Chinese herbals, dietary changes, and acupuncture will often produce better results than when only one of these modalities is used.
+In some situations, using a combination of drugs, surgery, Chinese herbs, dietary changes, and acupuncture will often produce better results than when only one of these modalities is used alone.

 Traditional Chinese Medicine Philosophy:

 Traditional Chinese Veterinary Medicine (TCVM), treats the pet as a whole, treating the root causes of the symptoms and not just the symptoms themselves.
 Often times there are what appear to be several unrelated symptoms, but in Traditional Chinese Medicine, these symptoms will fall into one particular diagnostic pattern.
 The foundation of TCVM foundation rests upon the concept of energy, or Chi, the source of all life.
 Symptoms are thought to be an indicator of depleted energy, which is caused by toxins, lack of exercise, diet, stress, and other environmental factors.
 Treatment is designed to clear blocks, re-balance, and build energy.